dzeke/Blended-Near-Optimal-Tools/README.md

 ==============================
 4) ECHO RESERVOIR APPLICATION (Linear program to manage water quality)

 Illustrates use of the tools for a linear program to identify the cost-effective phosphorus removal practices to reduce the phosphorus load to Echo Reservoir in the Weber basin, Utah to a level specified in a pending Total Maximum Daily Load (TMDL) program for the reservoir.
-Includes all the data and model files and the script that moves data from the models to the near-optimal tools.
+Includes all the data and model files and the script that moves data from the models to the near-optimal tools as well as generate comparison results from one or more Modelling to Generate Alternatives (MGA) methods.

 To use: